FarazAkhter660/Mailing-dashboard/README.md

-Here's the updated documentation with a deployed link and a section for project pictures:

----

 # Mailing Dashboard Application

 This project is a mailing dashboard built using **React.js** with features such as email listing, filtering, search, and navigation between login and the dashboard.